matryer/goscript/README.md

 * The `goscript` function must return two values and the second type must be `error`
 * Only execute trusted code; there are no limits to what scripts can do

+## Security

+Running any Go code unsupervised represents a pretty giant security concern for obvious reasons, but that doesn't nncessarily spell the end for using Goscript in your projects.

+One option is to wrap Goscript and provide the `goscript` func signature youself, and allow users to only provide the body.
+This would also prevent them from controlling the imports too.
+And with some simple string checking, you'd be able to protect from injection attacks.

+For an example of how this might work, see the `example/rename` tool.

 ## How it works

 * Goscript generates a mini Go program and executes it with `go run`